 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2<\eta<5$, designed for the study of particles containing \bquark or \cquark quarks.
 The detector used for this analysis includes a high-precision tracking system consisting of a silicon-strip vertex detector (VELO) surrounding the \pp interaction region~\cite{LHCb-DP-2014-001}, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,T\,m}}$, and three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2017-001} placed downstream of the magnet.
 The tracking system provides measurements of the track momentum and impact parameter (IP) and is used to reconstruct the primary $\pp$ interaction vertex (PV), where the IP is the shortest distance between the extrapolation of a track and a PV.
 Different types of charged hadrons are distinguished using particle identification (PID) information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2012-003}.
 The $\Lz\to \proton\pim$ decay is reconstructed in two distinct categories depending on whether the decay products are reconstructed in all tracking detectors (\emph{long}) or in all but the VELO (\emph{downstream}).
 While candidates in the long category have better mass, momentum, and vertex resolution than those in the downstream category, the downstream category accounts for two‐thirds of the total \Lz yield.

-The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004}, which consists of a hardware stage, based on information from the calorimeter and muon systems, followed by a two-level software stage, which applies a full event reconstruction.
-At the hardware trigger stage, events are required to have a muon with high transverse momentum (\pt) or a hadron, photon or electron with high transverse energy in the calorimeters.
+Online event selection is performed by a trigger~\cite{LHCb-DP-2012-004} that consists of a hardware stage, based on information from the calorimeter and muon systems, followed by a two-level software stage, which applies a full event reconstruction.
+At the hardware stage, events are required to have a muon with high transverse momentum (\pt) or a hadron, photon or electron with high transverse energy in the calorimeters.
 The first-level software trigger requires one or two tracks that are likely to originate from $B$ decays.
-The second-level software trigger requires a two-, three- or four-track secondary vertex with a significant displacement from any PVs.
-A multivariate algorithm~\cite{LHCb-PROC-2015-018} is used for the identification of secondary vertices consistent with the decay of a $b$ hadron.
+The second-level software trigger requires a two-, three- or four-track secondary vertex with a significant displacement from any PV.
+A multivariate algorithm~\cite{LHCb-PROC-2015-018} is to identify secondary vertices consistent with the decay of a $b$ hadron.